GFDRR/rdl-standard/docs/data_model/hazard.md

 |\*| Calculation method | The methodology used for the modelling of hazard | <ul><li>Simulated<li>Observed<li>Inferred |
 || Geographic area | Specific location for which the dataset has been developed | Name of location |

-<br>When the scenario modelled refers to a specific period of time, this can be specified in terms of dates, period span and reference year.
+When the scenario modelled refers to a specific period of time, this can be specified in terms of dates, period span and reference year.
 For example, an observed flood event that occurred from 1.10.2009 (time start) to 3.10.2009 (time end), spanning over 3 days (time span).
 When precise time collocation is unknown or not applicable, a general reference date such as "2009" is used to identify events (time year).
 This is also useful to specify future scenario, e.g. time year: 2050.

 |**Required**| **Attribute** | **Description** | **Type** |
 |:---:| --- | --- | --- |